-They do have the same options listed in the Creator or Business section within settings, but in essence, they’re not the same.
-Set out below are the main differences.
+They have the same options listed in the Creator or Business section within settings, but they’re not the same.
+Below are some key differences.
 Knowing these facts might help you decide whether to change your profile to either Creator or Business.

 Should You Stay or Should You Switch?

 Now that’s all clear, it’s up to you.
 Our goal was to explain how your Instagram experience will change after switching to a personal account and how you can do it.
 We also reminded you of what you could gain or lose by using each of the three types of accounts Instagram made available to its users.
 The rest is entirely your choice.

 Among all the options, a private Instagram account is best suited for privacy-minded users, as it’s not possible to

 view a private Instagram account without following them.

 Are you switching back to a personal account?
 Why?
 Share your thoughts in the comments section below.

 FAQs Q. Can I switch back to a professional account on Instagram?

 A. Yes.
 If you think keeping your Instagram account personal is doing you no good, you can always switch back to a professional account.
 To do that, open